|Clinical Patterns and Causes of Posterior Uveitis in a Tertiary Referral Eye Center in Northwest of Iran|

 |1Department of Ophthalmology, Nikookari Eye Center, Tabriz University of Medical Sciences, Tabriz, Iran.

 2Department of Parasitology and Mycology, School of Medicine, Iran University of Medical Sciences, Tehran, Iran

 Keywords : Posterior uveitis, Etiology, Iran

 Objectives: Posterior uveitis is the second most common anatomical type of uveitis after the anterior in Iran.
-The incidence and etiologies are not identical in populations with different races and socioeconomics.
-In this research, we intend to evaluate the causes of posterior uveitis in a referral center in the Northwest of Iran.
+Its incidence and etiologies are not identical in populations of different races and socioeconomic backgrounds.
+In this study, the researchers intended to evaluate the causes of posterior uveitis in a referral center in northwest of Iran.

-Materials and Methods: In this cross-sectional retrospective study, clinical records of 120 patients with posterior uveitis referred to the Uveitis Clinic at the Nikookari Hospital from 2003 to 2017 have been reviewed.
+Materials and Methods: In this cross-sectional retrospective study, clinical records of 120 patients with posterior uveitis referred to the Uveitis Clinic at the Nikookari hospital (during 2003 to 2017) were reviewed.
 Demographic findings, etiologies, clinical courses, associated systemic diseases, and ocular complications were analyzed.

-Conclusion: This study revealed that infectious etiologies were the most common causes of posterior uveitis.
-Toxoplasmosis and Behcet's disease were the most frequent cases.
+Conclusions: The results of this study revealed that infectious etiologies were the most common causes of posterior uveitis.
+Toxoplasmosis and Behcet"s disease were the most frequent cases.
 The most common complication of posterior uveitis was macular scar.
 It seems that identifying and analyzing causes of the posterior uveitis and its complications are crucial for the development of policies and treatment guidelines.

 Cite By, Google Scholar